Revolve:R, edition four

 Arrow Bookworks deboss, numbered and signed.
 Limited edition /60.

 Revolve:R was initiated by Sam Treadaway and Ricarda Vidal in 2011 as a multidisciplinary and international collaboration.
-The project explores a transmission of ideas through collaborative forms of communication, from the physical and tactile to the digital and intangible, in which contemporary artists, poets, filmmakers, and musicians, produce original artworks, poetry, films, soundscapes and music in response to a series of artworks and the collective work.
+The project explores the transmission of ideas in collaborative forms of communication, from the physical and tactile to the digital and virtual, in which contemporary artists, poets, filmmakers and musicians, produce original artworks, poetry, films, soundscapes and music in an art-game of call and response.

-Each Revolve:R edition is formed of six Revolves (forming six ‘chapters’ within the bookwork publications) all of which each follow the same pattern whereby an artwork – created by Sam Treadaway – is shared with invited artists who then respond with an artwork by a specific date.
-Therefore the initial artwork sets in motion a multitude of alternative creative responses reflecting various ways of reading, interpretation and responding.
-The collective artworks of each Revolve then form the basis for other works including poetry, films, songs + soundscapes.
-The complete works of each Revolve:R edition is published as a limited edition bookwork.
+Each Revolve:R edition is formed of six rounds, or Revolves (forming six chapters within the bookwork publications) which each follow the same pattern whereby a two-sided artwork is shared with invited artists who then respond with an artwork of their own by a set date.
+The collective artworks of each Revolve are then shared with invited poets, filmmakers and musicians.
+Thus the initial artwork sets in motion a multitude of alternative creative responses reflecting various ways of reading, interpreting and responding.